ohmyzsh/ohmyzsh/README.md

 Note that `zsh-syntax-highlighting` must be the last plugin sourced, so make it the last element of the `$plugins` array.

+### System-wide installation

+Either of the above methods is suitable for a single-user installation, which requires no special privileges.
+If, however, you desire to install zsh-syntax-highlighting system-wide, you may do so by running `make install` and directing your users to add `source /usr/local/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh` in their `.zshrc`s.

 FAQ
 ---